-Spend time soaking up the sunshine in some of the Caribbean’s most beautiful coastal locations and witness the colourful underwater world of the Mesoamerican Barrier Reef.
+Central America is filled to the brim with astounding countryside, colourful townscapes, and fantastic wildlife.
+On this trip, you’ll journey through seven of Central America’s most captivating countries with a group of adventurous travellers, staying in the most famous and breathtaking locations in the region.
+Spend time soaking up the sunshine in some of the Caribbean’s most beautiful coastal locations and discover the colourful underwater world of the Mesoamerican Barrier Reef.
 Trek through coffee plantations, vast nature reserves, and quaint cobbled streets, and immerse yourself in true Latin American culture.

-Interested and want to find out more?
-Download more trip information and detailed itinerary HERE!
+Download more trip information and detailed itinerary

 Day 1: Arrival

 Hola, and welcome to Mexico!
 Arriving in Cancun today, you’ll need to hop on a shuttle or bus to your accommodation in sunshiny Playa del Carmen.
-Depending on your arrival time, you might have the opportunity to have a wander round the town or soak up some sunshine on the beach before joining your group at this evening’s welcome meeting.
+Depending on your arrival time, you might have the opportunity to have a wander around the town or soak up some sunshine on the beach before joining your group at this evening’s welcome meeting.

 Day 2: Playa del Carmen, Mexico